 Thanks to the exhibits and displayed finds, you will be immersed in the history of the town and the everyday life of its citizens in the Middle Ages.

-On the tour you will receive a unique beer coin, in exchange for which at select Pilsen restaurants you can taste the beer specialty Master semi-dark (only for those aged 18 or over).
+On the tour you will receive a beer voucher, in exchange for which at select Pilsen restaurants you can taste 0.3l of Pilsner Urquell beer (only for those aged 18 or over).